 In Holly’s case, the physical damage was so extensive that multiple surgeries would be necessary to restore function.
 The community rallied behind the abandoned dog and funded Holly’s procedures.

-According to a follow-up article, Holly responded well to her first surgery and will soon continue treatment.
+Holly responded well to her first surgery and will soon continue treatment.
 The animal control officer, who is caring for Holly through the process, said she will soon be able to eat—and bark—just like dogs with normally functioning jaws.

 For people, surgery is rarely necessary to treat TMJ.
 Many find lasting relief from TMJ discomfort with occasional TENS therapy, which relaxes the jaw muscles and allows the mandible to settle into a comfortable position.